France's Socialist party chief says 'non' to 35-hour week review

-PARIS The head of France's Socialist party rejected any change to the country's 35-hour work week and criticized plans to let shops open more often on Sunday, a sign the government could face an uphill battle to get more labor reforms through parliament.
+PARIS The head of France's Socialist party rejected any change to the country's 35-hour work week and criticised plans to let shops open more often on Sunday, a sign the government could face an uphill battle to get more labour reforms through parliament.

 Economy Minister Emmanuel Macron, whose planned deregulation bill is meant to show France's commitment to reform, has said that the 35-hour week should not be sacrosanct and that it could be tweaked to allow firms to strike their own deals with unions.